Let the good times roll

 The Comet Is Coming: Hard landings

-The Comet Is Coming @ Red Marquee | Mark Thompson photos
+The Comet Is Coming at the Red Marquee at Fuji Rock Festival

 For reasons that remain unexplained, the London experimental trio The Comet Is Coming started their late-night Red Marquee set about 15 minutes earlier than scheduled.
 Consequently, we arrived in the middle of a song that had already climaxed dramatically.
 It was a bit of a letdown, since the whole point of the band is the way they build to a chaotic finish.